Enhancing Blind Face Restoration through Online Reinforcement Learning: Experiments

 \subsection{Main Results}

 \textbf{Results on Synthetic Data.} As shown in Table~\ref{tab:cele_performance_tbl1}, LRPO achieves improvements on all metrics compared with DiffBIR on the synthetic CelebA-Test dataset.
 These results indicate that our RL framework simultaneously improves perceptual quality and identity preservation in restored faces.
 Furthermore, LRPO achieves superior performance compared to state-of-the-art approaches across the majority of evaluation metrics, including SSIM, LMD, and MUSIQ, confirming that it enhances identity consistency while maintaining perceptual quality.
-Figure~\ref{fig:celeba_show} demonstrates LRPO's superior performance over methods that fail to restore faces satisfactorily.
-LRPO delivers more realistic textures than the baseline, better identity alignment than DR2 and OSEDiff, and more natural results without the over-smoothing seen in InterICM and FlowIE.
+Figure~\ref{fig:celeba_show} demonstrates LRPO's superior performance over methods that fail to restore faces.
+LRPO delivers more realistic textures than the baseline, better identity alignment than OSEDiff, and more natural results without the over-smoothing seen in OSEDiff and DiffBIR.
+Appendix~\ref{appedix_qualitative} contains the complete qualitative results.

 \textbf{Results on Real-world Data.} Table~\ref{tab:real-world_preformence} shows the quantitative performance evaluation on real-world datasets LFW-Test and WebPhoto-Test.
 LRPO demonstrates significant performance gains compared to the base DiffBIR and outperforms other state-of-the-art approaches on MUSIQ and CLIP-IQA metrics.
 Qualitative results are illustrated in Figure~\ref{fig:wild_show}.
 Due to severe degradation in real-world inputs, many approaches fail to restore texture details.
 In contrast, our method recovers more details while introducing fewer artifacts.